cryptellation/conductor/README.md

 ## Workflow

 1. **Dependency Analysis:**
-   - Conductor scans the provided list of libraries and services, building a dependency graph.
+   - Depsync scans the provided list of libraries and services, building a dependency graph.
    - It identifies which services depend on which libraries, and which libraries or services are common dependencies.

 2. **Version Detection:**